bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/basics.md

     - spatial only,
     - spin only,
     - both spin and spatial.

+    Note that when transformations act only spatially, any time reversal will manifest as complex conjugation.

 Given a group $\mathcal{G}$, how its [`SymmetryOperation`](https://qsym2.dev/api/qsym2/symmetry/symmetry_element/symmetry_operation/struct.SymmetryOperation.html) elements act on a target $\mathbfit{w}$ based on the [`SymmetryTransformable`](https://qsym2.dev/api/qsym2/symmetry/symmetry_transformation/trait.SymmetryTransformable.html) trait to generate the orbit $\mathcal{G} \cdot \mathbfit{w}$ for symmetry analysis can be specified as follows.